mirkobrombin/xfce4-taskbar-plugin/README.md

 ## Installation

 ### Arch Linux
-Taskbar can be installed from the [officiale AUR package](https://aur.archlinux.org/packages/xfce4-taskbar-plugin-git/).
+Taskbar can be installed from the [official AUR package](https://aur.archlinux.org/packages/xfce4-taskbar-plugin-git/).

 Ex. from yay AUR Helper:
 ```